 Sometimes, the Mac progress bar is not loading further because the startup disk is corrupted.
 Fortunately, First Aid is a built-in disk repair tool on your Mac.
 It helps if there is a disk error on Mac internal hard drive.
 So you can give it a try to fix the Mac stuck on apple logo with loading bar issue.

 If First Aid successfully found errors and repaired them, you can restart your Mac.
-Disk Utility helps Mac boot up, and your Mac desktop or MacBook should boot past the loading bar screen and turn on then.
+Disk Utility helps Mac boot up, and your Mac desktop or MacBook should be frozen on the startup screen this time.

 Solution 6: Reformat the startup disk and reinstall macOS